Frequently Asked Questions About Ketamine Treatments

 It is required that you see a mental health counselor before, during, and after your Ketamine infusions for mental health conditions.

-Ketamine infusions may help with your depression and pain but are not intended to be a substitute for regular care by your mental health and or primary care provider.
+Ketamine infusions may help with your depression but are not intended to be a substitute for regular care by your mental health and or primary care provider.
 Ketamine is a tool to improve your overall health, not a cure.
 Therefore, we require that you maintain all regularly scheduled visits with your primary care physician, psychiatrist, and /or mental health therapist.

 State of mind and mental health have an incredible impact on your physical health, and we approach your wellness by looking at the whole picture: mental and physical.